-Keep in mind that your FSA ID is not required to submit your FAFSA® application, but it is the quickest way to not only submit your application but also have it processed.
+Keep in mind that your FSA ID is not required to submit your FAFSA® application.
+However, the ability to sign your ID digitally allows the FAFSA® to process quickly.

 There are several pieces of information required when creating an FSA ID, including: